On occasions a previous Paws & Claws animal is returned to the rescue.

 - Donated goods such as dog beds, food, etc do not negate the above policies on refunds.

 - A full refund or offer to adopt another animal of similar age for free can be issued if the animal passes away due to an unknown pre-existing medical issue within 6 months of adopting.

 - An offer to adopt another animal with a 50% discount can be issued if the animal passes away due to an unknown pre-existing medical issue if the death occurs between 7 months and 2 years of adopting.

-- Medical evidence can be requested if evidence of cause of death is in doubt.
+- Medical evidence may be requested if cause of death is in doubt.